Zulum inaugurates FG’s 100 housing units in Gwoza

 Adefuilire said that the houses were meant for the displaced people affected by the Boko Haram conflict.

-“In 2030, 70 per cent of the people of Borno will be actively engaged in life activities, ranging from schooling and working and this is part of the effort to support such initiatives”, Adefulire said.
+“In 2030, 70% of the people of Borno will be actively engaged in life activities, ranging from schooling and working and this is part of the effort to support such initiatives”, Adefulire said.

 JOIN OUR PULSE COMMUNITY!